kata198/python-subprocess2/README.rst

 Additions to Popen class:

 **waitUpTo**

 This method adds the ability to specify a timeout when waiting for a subprocess to complete.

-    Popen.waitUpTo (timeoutSeconds, pollInterval) - Wait up to a certain number of seconds for the process to end.
+	Popen.waitUpTo (timeoutSeconds, pollInterval)

+	Wait up to a certain number of seconds for the process to end.
-        @param timeoutSeconds <float> - Number of seconds to wait

-        @param pollInterval <float> (default .05) - Number of seconds in between each poll

-        @return - Returncode of application, or None if did not terminate.

 **waitOrTerminate**

-This method allows specifying a timeout, like waitUpTo, but will also handle terminating or killing the application if it exceeds the timeout (see documentation below).
+This method allows specifying a timeout, like waitUpTo, but will also handle terminating or killing the application if it exceeds the timeout (see full documentation for details and parameters)

-	Popen.waitOrTerminate(self, timeoutSeconds, pollInterval=DEFAULT_POLL_INTERVAL, terminateToKillSeconds=SUBPROCESS2_DEFAULT_TERMINATE_TO_KILL_SECONDS):
+	def waitOrTerminate(self, timeoutSeconds, pollInterval=DEFAULT_POLL_INTERVAL, terminateToKillSeconds=SUBPROCESS2_DEFAULT_TERMINATE_TO_KILL_SECONDS):

-		'''

-			waitOrTerminate - Wait up to a certain number of seconds for the process to end.

-				If the process is running after the timeout has been exceeded, a SIGTERM will be sent.

-				Optionally, an additional SIGKILL can be sent after some configurable interval.
-See #terminateToKillSeconds doc below

-				@param timeoutSeconds <float> - Number of seconds to wait

-				@param pollInterval <float> (default .05)- Number of seconds between each poll

-				@param terminateToKillSeconds <float/None> (default 1.5) - If application does not end before #timeoutSeconds , terminate() will be called.

-					* If this is set to None, an additional #pollInterval sleep will occur after calling .terminate, to allow the application to cleanup. returnCode will be return of app if finished, or None if did not complete.

-					* If this is set to 0, no terminate signal will be sent, but directly to kill.
-Because the application cannot trap this, returnCode will be None.

-					* If this is set to > 0, that number of seconds maximum will be given between .terminate and .kill.
-If the application does not terminate before KILL, returnCode will be None.

-				Windows Note -- On windows SIGTERM and SIGKILL are the same thing.

-				@return dict { 'returnCode' : <int or None> , 'actionTaken' : <int mask of SUBPROCESS2_PROCESS_*> }

-					Returns a dict representing results:

-						"returnCode" matches return of application, or None per #terminateToKillSeconds doc above.

-						"actionTaken" is a mask of the SUBPROCESS2_PROCESS_* variables.
-If app completed normally, it will be SUBPROCESS2_PROCESS_COMPLETED, otherwise some mask of SUBPROCESS2_PROCESS_TERMINATED and/or SUBPROCESS2_PROCESS_KILLED

-		'''

 Background Task Management
 ==========================

 One of the benefits to modern computing is the ability to multitask.
 Your application may want to start several sub processes at once, and have them all collecting output simultaneously.
 The standard python "subprocess" module does not provide a simple approach through it's API to do this.

 subprocess2 extends the Popen module by adding the notion of a "Background Task."
 When you call "runInBackground" on a pipe object, it will create and start a thread to automatically handle that process.

 Calling "runInBackground" on a pipe returns a "BackgroundTaskInfo" option, which is dynamically updated as the status the subprocess progresses.